Forest of Compiègne

-The Forest of Compiègne (Forêt de Compiègne, /fr/) is a large forest in the region of Picardy, France, near the city of Compiègne and approximately 80 km north of Paris.
+The Forest of Compiègne (Forêt de Compiègne, /fr/) is a large forest in the region of Picardy in France, near the city of Compiègne and approximately 80 km north of Paris.

 The forest is notable as the site of the Armistice of 11 November 1918 between the Allies and Germany which marked the end of fighting in World War I, as well as the Armistice of 22 June 1940 after the Battle of France in World War II.

 Geography

 The forest of Compiègne is roughly circular with a diameter of about 9 miles; it is approximately 58 miles in circumference and its area is roughly 14414 ha.
 The forest is lushly irrigated, being adjacent to the rivers Oise and Aisne, as well as many smaller tributaries and streams.

 On its northwest, the forest hugs its small namesake city, and to its north and northeast, beyond the Aisne, lies the large national forest of Laigue (Forêt Domaniale de Laigue).
 Around its remaining perimeter, it contains or is adjacent to numerous communes including Vieux-Moulin, Lacroix-Saint-Ouen, Saint-Sauveur, Béthisy-Saint-Pierre, Saint-Jean-aux-Bois, and Pierrefonds.
 On its south it borders the Forest of Halatte.

-Just outside the city of Compiègne, a grand entrance to the forest begins at the resplendent Château de Compiègne, a former royal residence on the city's western edge.
+Just outside the city of Compiègne, a grand entrance to the forest begins at the Château de Compiègne, a former royal residence on the city's western edge.
 Stretching forward from the château, the Avenue de Beaux Monts scales the heights of the same name, providing a scenic promenade into the woods.